 While wooden hangers are durable, they, unfortunately, cannot be recycled.
 Manufacturers mostly treat them with paint or varnish, making them no longer useful for recycling or composting.

-Most wooden hangers come with metal hooks which you can remove and add to your metal recycling bin.
+Most wooden hangers come with metal hooks that you can remove and add to your metal recycling bin.

 You would mostly find wire hangers with dry cleaners as they are inexpensive and readily available.

-You may also have some wire hangers lying around from previous trips to the dry cleaners or clothing store.
+You may also have some wire hangers lying around from previous trips to the dry cleaners or clothing stores.

 Wire hangers are quite durable; however, they do not hold out their shape and can cause your clothing to stretch.